Creating HTTPS Service

 Worker::runAll();

-With the above code, Workerman has created an HTTPS service, allowing clients to securely connect to Workerman using the HTTPS protocol.
+The above code creates an HTTPS service via Workerman, allowing clients to connect to Workerman using the HTTPS protocol for secure encrypted communication.

-in the browser's address bar to access the service.
+Input https://domain:443 in the browser's address bar to access.

 Note:

-- The HTTPS port must be accessed using the HTTPS protocol; HTTP protocol will not work.
+The HTTPS port must be accessed using the HTTPS protocol; the HTTP protocol cannot be used.

-- If HTTPS access fails, check the server firewall.
+If you cannot access HTTPS, please check the server firewall.

-In addition to using SSL in Workerman itself, it is also possible to use nginx as an SSL proxy to enable HTTPS.
+In addition to using Workerman's own SSL, you can also use nginx as an SSL proxy to achieve HTTPS.

 Note

-The communication principle and flow are as follows:
+The communication principle and process are as follows:

-- Nginx converts the HTTPS protocol data to HTTP and forwards it to Workerman's HTTP port.
+Nginx converts the HTTPS protocol data into HTTP protocol and forwards it to Workerman's HTTP port.

-- Workerman receives the data, processes it, and returns HTTP protocol data to nginx.
+Workerman processes the data for business logic and returns the HTTP protocol data to nginx.

 Nginx Configuration Reference